 “This is the kind of show where they want to make a little drama,” he added.
 “It’s not that wild on board a normal charter.”

 Season one was filmed in Corfu, Greece, which posed a number of challenges for Parsifal III as the sailing yacht was required to have a specific charter licence.
-“It’s pretty tough to get that,” he said.
+“It’s pretty tough to get that,” said Vibe-Petersen.
 “It’s not something we can do within a short amount of time.
 It can take 10 to 12 weeks to get a charter licence so it takes time.”
 This time around, Parsifal III will be cruising Croatia's 3,600 miles of coastline along with its 718 islands.

-All images courtesy of Camper & Nicholsons International
+Images courtesy of Camper & Nicholsons